Using Integrated Gradients and Constituency Parse Trees to explain Linguistic Acceptability learnt by BERT: Introduction

 \section{Introduction}

+Linguistic acceptability is an important criteria in Natural Language Processing and is one of the tasks in the General Language Understanding Evaluation (GLUE) benchmark \cite{wang2018glue}.
+With the evolution of language encoders like BERT (which leverages the multi-head self-attention mechanism \cite{vaswani2017attention} in its architecture) that have been a breakthrough in language understanding and achieved state-of-the-art results, the field of probing these architectures for understanding their behaviours has become important.

+While there have been several works on interpreting and understanding the different layers of BERT with respect to lexical, syntactic and semantic behaviours \cite{jawahar2019does,lin-etal-2019-open,clark-etal-2019-bert,vashishth2019attention,rogers2020primer}, the focus on explaining the linguistic acceptability (grammaticality) learnt by BERT has been sparse.
+Some of the recent works have used probing tasks to understand the model's knowledge on particular grammatical features \cite{shi2016does,ettinger2016probing,tenney2019you}, relying on language model probabilities to judge grammatical acceptability on sentences that differ minimally \cite{marvin2018targeted,wilcox2019structural}, or probing the model's by training with boolean grammaticality judgement objectives \cite{linzen2016assessing,warstadt2018neural,kann2019verb,warstadt2019investigating}.
+These methods have made significant progress in uncovering that BERT has indeed learnt various aspects of grammatical knowledge, however their focus has not been on explaining the black box details of how BERT arrives at a grammaticality judgement.
+Our paper attempts to address this by explaining the model's linguistic acceptability judgement with LIG and CPT (a type of grammar tree) representations.

+Attention mechanism based methods \cite{bahdanau2014neural,vaswani2017attention} provide interpretable understanding of the model's behaviour, however the attention scores cannot be solely relied upon since a feature could influence the output in multiple ways (for e.g. through memory cells, recurrent states etc. in LSTM networks).
+Feature attribution methods aim to understand the relationship between the model's output and the input features.
+They are helpful in interpreting the black-box details of neural networks and provide insights that can be used to improve model performance.
+While previous feature attribution methods such as DeepLift \cite{shrikumar2016not,shrikumar2017learning}, Layer-wise relevance propagation \cite{binder2016layer} and LIME \cite{ribeiro2016should} have provided interesting frameworks, they break at least one of the two axioms that are fundamental for attribution methods, namely \textit{Sensitivity} and \textit{Implementation Invariance} \cite{sundararajan2017axiomatic}.

-Integrated Gradients \cite{sundararajan2017axiomatic} is a technique which aims to explain the relationship between a model's prediction and its features.
-A large positive or negative Integrated Gradients Attribution Score indicates that the feature strongly increases or decreases the network output respectively, while a score close to zero indicates that the feature does not influence the network output.
-LIGAS are computed as the Integrated Gradients between the model output and a particular layer's input or output.
-In our experiments the LIGAS were computed between the predicted class output and the input embedding of the word.
-For Out-Of-Vocabulary (OOV) words, the LIGAS are summed across its tokenized sub-words.
+In our paper we have chosen the Integrated Gradients (IG) \cite{sundararajan2017axiomatic} attribution method as it satisfies both the aforementioned axioms.
+IG is a post-hoc interpretability technique which aggregates the gradients of the input by interpolating in small steps along the straight line between a baseline (typically a vector with all zeros) and the input.
+A large positive or negative IG score indicates that the feature strongly increases or decreases the network output respectively, while a score close to zero indicates that the feature does not influence the network output.
+This can also be understood as follows: a positive score indicates that the feature tends to agree with the model’s prediction, while a negative score indicates that the feature tends to disagree with the model’s prediction.
+LIG are computed as the IG between the model output and a particular layer’s input or output.
+Our work attempts to answer the following Research Questions: